 IEST In-Situ Cell Swelling Testing System(SWE Series)

-Introduction: In-Situ Cell Swelling Testing System(SWE) adopts servo motor, combined with high-precision control system, equipped with multiple high-precision thickness measuring sensors, to accurately measure the expansion thickness and expansion force of the battery charging and discharging process.
+Introduction: In-Situ Battery Cell Swelling Testing System(SWE) adopts servo motor, combined with high-precision control system, equipped with multiple high-precision thickness measuring sensors, to accurately measure the swelling thickness and swelling force of the battery charging and discharging process.

 Features: